-We provide the following options to clients when writing their employee benefit plans:
+We provide the following options to clients when writing their employee benefit plans

 North Dakota’s large employers have several choices when determining the best way to satisfy their obligation to provide affordable health insurance coverage per the ACA.
-As is the case elsewhere, many opt for preferred provider organizations, health maintenance organizations, and point of service structures.
+As is the case elsewhere, many opt for preferred provider organizations, health maintenance organizations, and point-of-service structures.
 In addition, some businesses offer employees a choice between two or more to allow for individual preferences.

 Small businesses striving to provide quality health insurance to their employees may want to visit the ACA SHOP marketplace.
 SHOP (Small Business Health Options Program) is designed to assist small employers that want to offer health or dental coverage to their workforce.

 If you can add some optional benefits, consider looking next at dental and vision coverage and a retirement savings plan like a 401(k).
 These are usually near the top of employees’ wish lists and help elevate the workforce’s financial security.
 Again, your Taylor Benefits Insurance specialist can help you decide how to create a package that will increase your appeal as an employer.

 At Taylor Benefits Insurance, we thoroughly research all the pertinent policies, laws, mandates, and requirements for group insurance plans as they relate to your wants and needs for group healthcare insurance.
 We also research your industry to view similar plans and policies.
-Our goal is to provide you with the coverage you need, at the price you want.
+Our goal is to provide you with the coverage you need at the price you want.
 Contact us today to learn how Taylor Benefits Insurance can work for your group.

 To learn more about the current state of North Dakota’s insurance plans as offered on the federal exchange, please see this resource from the North Dakota Insurance Department.